Egils Levits: Judicial career

 In 1995, Levits was elected representative of Latvia for European Court of Human Rights.
 Since 2004, he has been Latvia's representative to the European Court of Justice, where the mandate will expire in 2024.

 Political views

 Levits has expressed traditionally conservative views on issues in Latvian politics.
 During his time as a European judge, he has been involved in and commented on current developments in Latvia; for example, he said that neither the reception of refugees nor the Istanbul Convention violate the Constitution of Latvia.
 Levits has expressed scepticism about enacting major change to the financial system, calling Latvia one of the strongest economies in Europe.

-Levits has also supported many initiatives to reduce the use of Russian language in Latvia, including promulgating amendments banning private universities to employ instruction in languages other than the official languages of the European Union, and reaffirmed that Russian nationals (even Latvian-born) must first pass a Latvian literacy test to receive citizenship.
+Levits has also supported many initiatives to reduce the use of Russian language in Latvia, including promulgating amendments banning private universities to employ instruction in languages other than the official languages of the European Union, and reaffirmed that Latvian non-citizens (even Latvian-born) must first pass a Latvian literacy test to receive citizenship.
 Levits is not a member of any political party, and has expressed a wish to remain independent.